kennysmithed/oels2022/oels_practical_wk3.md

 ![suggested directory structure](images/grammaticality_judgments_directory_structure.png)

-The idea is that every week will will add a new subfolder to the `online_experiments_practicals` folder containing new code for a new experiment.
+The idea is that every week you will add a new subfolder to the `online_experiments_practicals` folder containing new code for a new experiment.

-Assuming you have the directory structure all right, this code should run on your local computer (just open the `grammaticality_judgments.html` file in your browser) or you can upload it to the jspsychlearning server and play with it there, using the same sort of directory structure - it needs to be in `public_html`, e.g. if you have exactly the same directory structure on the server then the code would be in `public_html/online_experiments_practicals/grammaticality_judgments/`, and the URL for your experiment would be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/grammaticality_judgments/grammaticality_judgments.html (where UUN is your student number, s22... or whatever).
+This code should run on your local computer (just open the `grammaticality_judgments.html` file in your browser) or you can upload it to the jspsychlearning server and play with it there, using the same sort of directory structure - it needs to be in `public_html`, e.g. if you have exactly the same directory structure on the server then the code would be in `public_html/online_experiments_practicals/grammaticality_judgments/`, and the URL for your experiment would be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/grammaticality_judgments/grammaticality_judgments.html (where UUN is your student number, s22... or whatever).

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (we are recommending Visual Studio Code).